-Save time on the image annotation process using the SentiSight.ai range of AI-assisted image annotation tools
+Save time on image labeling using SentiSight.ai's range of AI-assisted image annotation services

 Annotating images is a vital stage of training deep learning image recognition models, but it has often been a long, and labor intensive process.
-The SentiSight.ai Image Annotation tools have been designed to speed up this process by offering a range of AI-assisted capabilities that can be customized to meet the user’s requirements.
+SentiSight.ai's Image Annotation services have been designed to speed up this process by offering a range of AI-assisted tools which enable capabilities that can be customized to meet your requirements.

 Image annotation is an essential part of the process for creating your own image recognition models.
 Use SentiSight.ai to annotate data for various models, including: